-Broader definitions of health (e.g., social determinants of health, employment, community well-being) are described in Section 21.0, and may be summarized in the human health VC where appropriate.
+Broader definitions of health (e.g., social determinants of health, including employment, and community well-being) are described in Section 22.0, and may be summarized in the human health VC where appropriate.

 The Application will incorporate information and results of previous environmental assessments completed in the region.